Kawsay Ayahuasca Retreats FAQ's

 - Is there internet service available during the retreat?

-There is no internet service during the retreat.
-This is a spiritual retreat and immersion and isolation without the distractions of modern technology is recommended and required to benefit the most.
-But if needed there is a government internet outpost about ten minutes from our ceremonial maloka at the YanaYacu Village.
+There is internet service during the retreat.
+But, this is a spiritual retreat and immersion and isolation without the distractions of modern technology is recommended and required to benefit the most.

 - What medical conditions will prevent me from participating in Ayahuasca ceremonies?